ahmedabdellatif23/ahmedabdellatif23/README.md

 - 👋 Hi, I’m @ahmedabdellatif19
 - 👀 I’m interested in Programming in C and Python languages
-- 🌱 I’m currently learning Python and Kotlin ; also I'm a M.Sc Student in Communications and Computer Network Engineering
+- 🌱 I’m currently learning Python and Kotlin ; also I'm a M.Sc Student in Communications and Computer Network Engineering at Politecnico di Torino
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me, Hit me up on Telegram @Abdellatif_Allestero, or send me an Email @ s270144@icloud.com